- Wills & Estate Planning

 Marriage renders earlier Wills invalid.
 If you are planning to marry, both you and your partner should take advice about making Wills before the marriage takes place.
 If you separate from your spouse, the provisions of your Will are not affected.
 Advice should be taken so that your Will reflects any new wishes.

-Even though the value of assets passing between spouses can be generous, financial forward planning for both your deaths accordingly can save tens of thousands of pounds in Inheritance Tax.
+Even though the value of assets passing between spouses can be generous, financial forward planning for both your deaths accordingly can minimise Inheritance Tax.

 To provide for minor children